hsjunnesson/giraffe/README.md

 - imgui[core,opengl3-binding,glfw-binding]
 - backward-cpp

-If you want to compile with Lua you specify a `LUA_VERSION` with cmake - either `LUA51` or `LUAJIT`.
+If you set the `SCRIPT` property you can select a scripting language, instead of the C++ reference implementation.
+Available options are `LUA51` (plain vanilla Lua 5.1), `LUAJIT`, `LUAU`, or `ANGELSCRIPT`.

+For `LUAJIT`, you will need to have PkgConfig installed to manage the dependency.

+Example make and build:

 ```
-cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=../vcpkg/scripts/buildsystems/vcpkg.cmake -DLUA_VERSION=LUA51
+cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=../vcpkg/scripts/buildsystems/vcpkg.cmake -DSCRIPT=LUA51
 cmake --build build/
 ```

-This won't work on Mac - it probably will work on Linux.